 What we don't: Expensive and very specific.

 If you’re reading this, there’s a good chance you know who Tommy Caldwell is.
 He climbed this little thing called the Dawn Wall in Yosemite in 2015, and this is the shoe that he designed for the job.
-As a result, the TC Pro is an absolute climbing machine for vertical to less-than-vertical terrain, and specifically granite.
+As a result, the TC Pro is an absolute climbing machine for vertical to less-than-vertical terrain—and specifically granite.
 While we often correlate a flat shoe with a beginner shoe, this is a notable exception: The stiff makeup and sticky XS Edge rubber make it an ultra-high-performance edger and slabber.
 But why most climbers love the TC Pro is its stellar performance in cracks.
 With padding at the tongue and ankles and a mid-height upper, it provides game-changing protection for everything from thin foot jams to burly offwidths.
-One of our editors has scaled El Cap multiple times in the TC Pros, where they feel perfectly at home on the endless splitters and thin granite edges.
-We don't just don these in Yosemite, though.
-Our editor in the southeast can frequently be seen lacing up in his TC Pros for delicate sandstone face climbs or trad crack lines from Chattanooga to the Red.
-While their design serves a niche purpose, we've found these kicks to be more versatile than we initially imagined.
+One of our editors has scaled El Cap multiple times in TC Pros, where they've felt perfectly at home on the endless splitters and thin granite edges.
+We don't just don these in Yosemite, though—our editor in the southeast can frequently be seen lacing them up for delicate sandstone face climbs or trad crack lines from Chattanooga to the Red River Gorge.

 La Sportiva semi-recently revised the TC Pro—the first update since the shoe’s debut in 2008.
 We were admittedly nervous to see our beloved TC Pro get an overhaul, but the changes are all positive.
-Without impacting the overall feel of the shoe, Sportiva attended to the first iteration’s weaknesses, including the rolling tongue, rand delamination, and durability around the laces.
-The new lacing harness is constructed with microfiber reinforcements which increase the abrasion resistance while jamming the shoe into cracks.
+Without impacting the overall feel of the shoe, La Sportiva attended to the first iteration’s weaknesses, including the rolling tongue, rand delamination, and durability around the laces.
+The lacing harness is now constructed with microfiber reinforcements, which increase abrasion resistance while jamming the shoe into cracks.
 We’ve found the sizing to be similar, although the break-in period is fairly intense given the stiff build.
 All told, just like the outgoing model, the second-gen TC Pro is a do-all shoe for everything from 5.14 granite test pieces to moderate multi-pitch routes, providing the support, protection, and durability that trad climbers need.
-Boulderers, gym climbers, and most sport climbers—look elsewhere...
-Read in-depth review
+Boulderers, gym climbers, and most sport climbers—look elsewhere.

 See the La Sportiva TC Pro